Ella, elle l'a

-"Ella, elle l'a" (French for "Ella, She's Got It") is a single released by French singer France Gall.
+"Ella, elle l'a" (French for "Ella Has It") is a single released by French singer France Gall.
 It was released as a single from her album Babacar, on 24 August 1987, and became a hit across Europe, the Americas (especially in Quebec and the Southern Cone) and Asia (especially in Japan).
 It was covered live by French singer Alizée at a TV show in 2002 and by Belgian singer Kate Ryan in a dance version in 2008.

 Background

 Written by Michel Berger, the song is a tribute to Ella Fitzgerald, but also a protest against racism and an anthem to personal empowerment.
 Musically, "it swings between sheared rhythms of the bass and flashed brass".
 The song is also available on the CD maxi for "Évidemment", released in March 1988.
 In addition, a live version from her concert album Le Tour de France was released in November of that year.